 As a security best practice, we recommend that you segment your network into smaller physical or logical pieces, a practice known as network segmentation.

-Internal network segmentation acts as an additional layer of defense to your perimeter security.
+Internal network segmentation acts as an extra layer of defense to your perimeter security.
 For example, if an outside attacker breaches your network perimeter, segmentation helps to confine the breach because the attacker cannot traverse segments to connect to your entire network.

 Segmentation can also help prevent unwanted connections to network resources from internal users.
 For example, to better secure internal servers that handle payment processing, you can create a virtual local area network (VLAN) for those servers.
 Next, you can configure a Firebox policy that allows connections to that VLAN from only the VLANs you specify.
 Users on other VLANs cannot connect to the payment processing servers.